soohyunee/papers/README.md

-# papers
-the summaries and implementations of Computer Vision Machine Learning papers
+# The implementations of Machine Learning papers in Computer Vision